aarushi-vermaa/command_line_TicTacToe/README.md

   ['', '', '']]
 ```

 The board is a 3x3 grid as represented above.
-Each player can place their mark (either X or O) during their respective turns by entering the number corresponding to the position they want to place the Mark on.
-Please refer to the grid below to see which cumber corresponds to which place on the grid.
+The first player will always have an X mark, and the second player will always have an O mark.
+Each player can place their mark during their respective turns by entering the number corresponding to the position they want to place the mark on.
+Please refer to the grid below to see which number corresponds to which place on the grid.

 ```text
 [[ 1,  2, 3],